finos/community/governance/README.md

 FINOS is home to two kinds of [collaborative projects](finos.github.io): open source software projects and open standards projects.
 The majority of FINOS projects are open source software projects.
 FINOS projects are self-governing and may determine their own governance rules consistent with FINOS policies and the [open source definition](https://opensource.org/docs/osd), but FINOS provides default governance templates for both to provide projects with a starting point.

-FINOS also hosts Special Interest Groups (SIGs) which typically coalesce interest of several Community members around a certain topic and provide for a forum to discuss ideas, compare experiences and ultimately might or might not result in open source projects or open standards projects.
+FINOS also hosts Special Interest Groups (SIGs), forums where community members sharing an interest in a certain topic discuss ideas, compare experiences, and consider common solutions (which may or may not take the form of new open source software or standards projects).

 ## Open Source Software Projects